nFerrar/Iter/Planned Features.md

 Nested information in Event Actions that will allow more control over events.

 Proof of concept: random events now working with nested information!

-Lockable Containers
----

-Make Containers lockable.
-This would be a cool thing. - IN PROGRESS: just needs to be tested now